pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 specified in the Use-As-Dictionary response header.

 The Use-As-Dictionary response header is a Structured Field {{RFC8941}}
-sf-dictionary with values for "match", "expires" and "algorithms".
+sf-dictionary with values for "match", "ttl" and "hashes".

 ### match

 The "match" value of the Use-As-Dictionary header is a sf-string value that provides an URL-matching pattern for requests where the dictionary can be used.

-The sf-string is parsed as a URL (https://url.spec.whatwg.org/), including support for parsing URLs relative to the request that provided the Use-As-Dictionary response.
+The sf-string is parsed as a URL {{RFC3986}}, and supports absolute URLs as well as relative URLs.
 When stored, any relative URLs MUST be expanded so that only absolute URL patterns are used for matching against requests.

-The URL supports using * as a wildcard for pattern-matching multiple URLs.
+The match URL supports using * as a wildcard within the match string for pattern-matching multiple URLs.
+URLs with a natural * in them are not directly supported unless they can rely on the behavior of * matching an arbitrary string.

 The "match" value is required and MUST be included in the Use-As-Dictionary sf-dictionary for the dictionary to be considered valid.

-### expires
+### ttl

-The "expires" value of the Use-As-Dictionary header is a sf-integer value that provides the time in seconds that the dictionary is valid for.
+The "ttl" value of the Use-As-Dictionary header is a sf-integer value that provides the time in seconds that the dictionary is valid for (time to live).

 This is independent of the cache lifetime of the resource being used for the dictionary.
 If the underlying resource is evicted from cache then it is also